grpc/grpc-node/packages/grpc-protobufjs/README.md

 A utility package for loading `.proto` files for use with gRPC, using the latest Protobuf.js package.
 Please refer to [protobuf.js' documentation](https://github.com/dcodeIO/protobuf.js/blob/master/README.md)
-to understands its usage and limitations.
+to understands its features and limitations.

 ## Installation